garrandall/popular-music-data/tracks/choppa-style-choppa-master-p.md

 If you a slim, fine woman that mean you workin with somethin I want a big, fine woman with some pop wit her
 She ain't got a lot of ass but tiddy-bop wit her
 Now I came here to get it buck for you hoes shake down if you wanna wobble, what
 Back it up or toot it up or don't stop
-Won't you bend that ass over now pop it like it hot Put yo head between your legs and touch your toes Bounce your booty up and down--Ooh girl, there you go Won't ya walk like a model
+Won't you bend that ass over now pop it like it hot Put yo head between your legs and touch your toes Bounce your booty up and down--Oh girl, there you go Won't ya walk like a model
 If you a independent woman, maybe I'ma holla
 You got your hair fixed nice, wit ya clothes tight